wkorando/go-serverless-with-java/STEP5.md

 ## 5. Using Functions to Return HTML

-So far we have been just return JSON from our function, but functions are more flexible than that!
+So far we have been just returning JSON from our function, but functions are more flexible than that!
 Let's setup a function to return HTML:

 1. Change the current directory we are in to the root package of our Java app: